 SmugMug is a platform where photographers can share their art with the world.
 Independently owned and bootstrapped for more than 16 years, it remains the best place for passionate photographers to build their online portfolio.
-Last year, SmugMug acquired Flickr, the world’s largest photographer centric community.
+In 2018, SmugMug acquired Flickr, the world’s largest photographer centric community.
 Together, they provide the best ways for photographers around the world to display, share, and sell their photos.

 “Photos are deeply personal and important, and our customers entrust them to us.
 We take that seriously, and we have intentionally built our community to be customer centric,” says Ben MacAskill, COO of SmugMug and Flickr.
 In fact, SmugMug’s 2nd non-founding hire was in CX, and the first two hires following the Flickr acquisition were to build a brand new CX organization for the platform.

 Ben and his team at SmugMug were early adopters of Assistly, which was founded by Kustomer CEO Brad Birnbaum and CTO Jeremy Suriel.
 Assistly was eventually sold to Salesforce and became Desk.com.
 When Ben heard the Assistly founders had created a new platform, he was intrigued.

 As with many of our customers, Ben’s favorite platform feature is the customer timeline.
 He explains, “The timeline view is a simple and elegant way to understand what our customers are doing, and where they are on their journey.
 We sell subscriptions and also on-demand printed products in an e-commerce marketplace.
 Being able to rapidly understand what our customers is doing allows us to better help them accomplish their goals.”

 As an added bonus, Ben and his team have seen numerous benefits since making the switch to Kustomer.